On the motive of a commutative algebraic group: The -motive of

-\begin{lemma} $\ul{G}$ is an \'etale sheaf of $\Q$-vector spaces. \end{lemma} \begin{proof} The set $\Mor_{\Smk}(S,G)$ has a natural structure of abelian group induced by the structure of $G$.
-Hence $\ul{G}$ is a presheaf of $\Q$-vector spaces.
-We have to check the sheaf condition.
+We have to check the sheaf condition for $\ul{G}_\Q$.
 It is enough to check this for covers with finitely many objects, as a general cover can be refined to such a cover.
 On the other hand the sheaf condition in this case is implied by the sheaf condition of $S \mapsto\Mor_{\Smk}(S,G)$, which is true by \'etale descent. \end{proof}